CARDIFF 27TH SEPTEMBER 2015

 2015 will see a course concentrated in and around the Bay area.
 It makes for a sensationally urban outing; and it may be a little “watery” too with an activity location at the Cardiff International White Water Centre.
 In previous years, we have varied the course in advance of the event due to environmental factors in Cardiff Bay, but whatever the weather, do not expect to stay totally dry for this one – there’s more than one wet episode guaranteed.
 Pre-event or post, our base in the Oval Basin is also home to the many bars, shops and restaurants.
 With the Mermaid Quay development next door to us, there is a real buzz around our event hub.

 All this Survivin’ is thirsty work.
 We will be building our trade-mark brilliant beer tent at the event site once more.
 We will be serving up ice-cold beer and real ales and the beer tent will be open until you are all safely home.
 If 2013’s innings is anything to go by, we’ll be needing to talk to the nice man at the Brewery to set aside a good few barrels, as you decimated the beer in 2013!
 Expect Rat Race Blonde ales and ice-cold lager on draught as minimum.

-There is plenty to choose from in Edinburgh.
-From super stylish options in the Georgian New Town, to rough and ready uber-atmospheric Old Town hostels, there is a good deal of choice.
-Try www.visitscotland.com for a full run-down of options, plus superb info on what’s on around town and in the surrounding valleys and mountains of the stunning Welsh countryside.
+There is plenty to choose from in Cardiff.
+From super stylish options in the city centre, to budget accommodation and magnificent out-of-town country house hotels, there is a good deal of choice.
+Try www.visitcardiff.com for a full run-down of options, plus superb info on what’s on around town and in the surrounding valleys and mountains of the stunning Welsh countryside.